yoshihikosuzuki/CentromereAssembly/datruf/README.md

 # datruf

-Datruf analyzes relatively long (>100 bp unit size) tandem repeats using datander in DAMASKER software developed by Dr. Gene Myers.
+Datruf analyzes tandem repeats with relatively long (>100 bp unit size) using output of datander in DAMASKER software developed by Dr. Gene Myers.

 Datruf consists of three parts:

-* **Runner** applies core algorithm of datruf to arbitrary number of reads without visualization and output the results into a file.
+* **Runner** applies core algorithm of datruf to arbitrary number of reads without visualization and output the results (read ID, start/end position of tandem repeat, estimated unit length, borders of units, consensus unit sequence) into a file.

-* **Viewer** receives one read ID and draw figures that are not told by Runner but help understand the sequence structure of the read.
+* **Viewer** receives one read ID and draw figures that are not told by Runner but help to understand the sequence structure of the read.

-* **Plotter** requires results of datruf or other software for tandem repeat analysis (TRF, mTR, ...) and draws figures for comparison of these results.
+* **Plotter** requires results of datruf and/or other software for tandem repeat analysis (TRF, mTR, ...) and draws figures useful for comparison of these results.

 ## How to use